DevSwayam/Ens_Sights/BridgesInfo/AcrossV2.md

 # Bridge Views

-## Safe Bridge GraphQL Queries for Calculating Time taken from one chain to another chain transactions
+## Safe Bridge GraphQL Queries for Calculating Time taken from one chain to another chain transactions.

 ### Across V2: